Wildfires kill 8, burn a quarter-million acres in California

 "I saw everything around it ignite, and I go, 'It's gone,'" Moore told NBC Bay Area.

-The fire was reported to be 20 percent contained on Monday, but the high temperature in Redding was expected to reach 104 on Monday.
-The National Weather Service said the dangerous heat wave would persist through the first half of this week.
+The fire was reported to be 23 percent contained on Monday night.
+But the high temperature in Redding reached 105 on Monday in a heat wave that the National Weather Service said would persist through the first half of this week.
 Those conditions "will only exacerbate the ongoing threat," it said.

 Redding police and Shasta County sheriff's officials said five people had been arrested on suspicion of looting as almost 40,000 residents have been evacuated from the county.